dillonbrowne/apply-s3-lifecycle-bulk/readme.md

-## Attach a Lifecycle to S3 Buckets in Bulk
+## Attach Lifecycle Rules to S3 Buckets in Bulk
 A simple node.js utility to apply a lifecycles rules to a list of buckets.

 ### Setup